tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

     it(am1) = {me1, va2}

 * Recommending coordinates based on textual locality improves the coordinate completeness of `Single Records` and may result in compliance with the `Criterion` dataset must have all records with coordinates.

+The `ImprovementTarget` concept is intended to express that an `Amendment` may support improvement in more than one way.
+In particular, an `Amendment` may improve one or more `Measures` of data quality and may also help satisfy one or more `Validations`.
+The expression for `IT(am)` should therefore be read as identifying the set of `Data Quality Needs` that may be improved, satisfied, or brought closer to compliance through acceptance of the proposals made by a given `Amendment`.

+In this notation, the use of union indicates that the `ImprovementTarget` for an `Amendment` may include elements drawn from both the domain of `Measure` and the domain of `Validation`.
+Thus, `IT(am)` identifies those `Measures` and `Validations` for which acceptance of the `Amendment` may improve the fitness for use of the data.

+This formalization SHOULD NOT block the framing of `Amendments` that propose changes to processes or other things outside the scope of a data set.

 #### 4.4.3 Data Quality Solutions (normative)
 ##### 4.4.3.1 Validation Method (normative)